 The spring 2022 application process has closed and is not available to fall 2021 academic dismissals.
 To show interest in applying for a fall 2022 appeal application please visit the Fall 2022 Application for Reinstatement Form.

 Please note: This is not an application.
 You will be emailed when the application opens for fall 2022 Application for Reinstatement.

 In order to be in good academic standing, and to be making academic progress toward a degree or certificate, a student must meet a minimum cumulative grade point average and successfully accumulate credits according to the standards outlined in the SUNY Broome catalog.
 View the standards for academic progress.

-You can enroll as a non-matriculated student at SUNY Broome.
-Non-matriculated students take courses but are not enrolled in a formal degree program and therefore do not receive Federal financial aid (grants and/or loans).
+You can enroll as a non-matriculated student at SUNY Broome if you do not wish to apply for reinstatement.
+Non-matriculated students take courses but are not enrolled in a formal degree program and therefore do not receive financial aid.
 Students enrolled non-matriculated may utilize campus support services, but will be responsible for all tuition and fees associated with their course(s) without the aid of Federal financial aid.

 If you wish to enroll as a non-matriculated student, please use: Course Registration for Non-Matriculated Students form.

-What are the next steps if my academic appeal application is approved?
+What are the next steps if my application for reinstatement is approved?